We are adding videos and audios as they come out of the editing room.

 Next Generation Agriculture and the Importance of Little Things in Life

-The importance of interactions with micro-organisms for the health and well being of all plants and animals Dr Neil Wilson - Research Fellow – Faculty of Agriculture and Environment, Sydney University Neil is a postdoctoral research fellow in the Sydney School of Agriculture, specialising in the molecular biology and ecology of agriculturally relevant microorganisms.
+The importance of interactions with micro-organisms for the health and well being of all plants and animals.
+Dr Neil Wilson - Research Fellow – Faculty of Agriculture and Environment, Sydney University Neil is a postdoctoral research fellow in the Sydney School of Agriculture, specialising in the molecular biology and ecology of agriculturally relevant microorganisms.
 Neil is passionate about communicating the latest developments in the field of molecular microbiology with people across the food industry, from growers to retailers.
 He engages directly with farmers on a regular basis, speaking frequently at soil health meetings and field days. |

 |